adamkali/Md-Simulation-/README.md

 # Md-Simulation-
-Using Leonard Jones Potential, I have programmed a working model of a Water simulation.
+Using Leonard Jones Potential and Velocity Verlet, I have programmed a working model of a Water simulation.